dbredvick/drew-tech/content/posts/2019-09-06-how-to-get-rich-notes/index.md

 You want to be number one, but you need to change what you&#39;re doing until you&#39;re number one.
 Don&#39;t pick something arbitrary.

 Scott Adams (creator of Dilbert) work influences this section heavily.
 I recently read _How to Fail at Almost Everything and Still Win Big_.
 I can&#39;t recommend it enough.
-Subscribe to my [email newsletter below](#subscribe) to get it in your inbox.

-Since everyone is connected via the internet, find an audience that fits your natural skillset.
+Since everyone is connected via the internet, find an audience that fits your natural skill set.
 Escape competition through authenticity.

 Pivot what you are working on until you are best in the world at it.